The West~Bound Limited: Screenplay

-In the 1920s, Emilie and Emory Johnson would develop one of the unique collaborations in the annals of Hollywood.
-Emilie Johnson and her son became famous as the only mother-son writing/directing team in Hollywood.
+In the 1920s, Emilie and Emory Johnson developed one of the unique collaborations in the annals of Hollywood.
+Emilie Johnson and her son became famous as Hollywood's only mother-son writing/directing team.
 The decade saw the team develop into the most financially successful directing and writing team in motion picture history.

 Emilie Johnson wrote stories about lunch pail characters living paycheck-to-paycheck like law enforcement officers, firefighters, mail carriers, railroad engineers, patriots, baseball players, and newspaper press operators.
 Emilie Johnson felt her human-interest stories would be relatable on the silver screen and her son brought them to the screen in epic melodramas.

 They usually worked side by side before production started and then on the movie sets after filming began.
 Mrs. Johnson supplied her son with stories that seemed custom-tailored for Ralph Lewis.
-Their unique collaboration continued to produce melodramas until the late 1920s.
-By the early 1930s, their string of successes and box-office magic had come to a close.
+Their unique collaboration produced melodramas until the late 1920s.
+By the early 1930s, their successes and box-office magic had ended.

 Filming

 Emory Johnson had Johnny Harron risks his life when filming one of the scenes in the movie.
 In the film, Johnny galloped away on his horse to warn the two trains about to collide.
 They reach the edge of a steep embankment.
 They must get to the bottom to flag the two trains.
 "What do you want me to do now?"
-Harron asked Mr. Johnson. " Why I simply want you to get on that horse and drop over that mountain – that is all" the Director replied.
+Harron asked Mr. Johnson. " Why I simply want you to get on that horse and drop over that mountain – that is all," the Director replied.
 Then Harron asked: "Do I really have to do that?"
 With the cameras grinding, Harron mounted his horse and started his descent.
-The horse hesitated, and then over the bank, they went.
+The horse hesitated, and then over the bank they went.